WillPowellUk/Modular-Multimodal-Stress-Detector/README.md

 # Truly Modular Multimodal Stress Detection from Biosensor Measurements

 Welcome to the **Modular Multimodal Stress Detection System**!
-This software accomanies my MsC project titled: Rethinking Stress Monitoring: Convenient Modular Early-Onset Multimodal Stress Detection with Attention Score Caching available [here](https://willpowell.uk/files/William_Powell_MSc_Thesis.pdf).
+This software accompanies my MsC project titled: Rethinking Stress Monitoring: Convenient Modular Early-Onset Multimodal Stress Detection with Attention Score Caching available which will soon be publicly available.

 ## 🪄 The Magic